Notice Of Privacy Practices

 Faxing and Emailing Rule

-When you request us to fax or email your PHI as an alternative communication, we may agree to do so, but only after having our Privacy Officer or treating doctor review that request.
-For this communication, our Privacy Officer will confirm that the fax number or email address is correct before sending the message and ensure that the intended recipient has sole access to the fax machine or computer before sending the message; confirm receipt, locate our fax machine or computer in a secure location so unauthorized access and viewing is prevented; use a fax cover sheet so the PHI is not the first page to print out (because unauthorized persons may view the top page); and attach an appropriate notice to the message.
-Our emails are all encrypted per Federal Standard for your protection.
+When you request us to fax or email your Protected Health Information (PHI) as an alternative communication, we may agree to do so, but only after having treating Provider or Executive Director review that request.
+It must be confirmed that the fax number or email address is correct before sending the message.
+We will use a fax cover sheet so the PHI is not the first page to print out (because unauthorized persons may view the top page); and we will attach an appropriate confidentiality notice to the message.

 Practice Transition Rule

-If we sell our practice, our patient records (including but not limited to your PHI) may be disclosed and physical custody may be transferred to the purchasing healthcare provider, but only in accordance with the law.
+In the event that Clinical Services provided by the PNWCC must be transmitted to another mental health providing entity, our patient records (including but not limited to your PHI) may be disclosed and physical custody may be transferred to the purchasing healthcare provider, but only in accordance with the law.
 The healthcare provider who is the new records owner will be solely responsible for ensuring privacy of your PHI after the transfer and you agree that we will have no responsibility for (or duty associated with) transferred records.
-If all the owners of our practice die, our patient records (including but not limited to your PHI) must be transferred to another healthcare provider within 90 days to comply with State & Federal Laws.
-Before we transfer records in either of these two situations, our Privacy Officer will obtain a Business Associate Agreement from the purchaser and review your PHI for super-confidential information (i.e. communicable disease records), which will not be transferred without your express written authorization (indicated by your initials on our Consent form).
+Before we transfer recorders, our Privacy Officer will obtain a Business Associate Agreement from the new service provider and review your PHI for super-confidential information (i.e. communicable disease records), which will not be transferred without your express written authorization (indicated by your initials on our Consent form).

 Inactive Patient Records

-We will retain your records for seven years from your last treatment or examination, at which point you will become an inactive patient in our practice and we may destroy your records at that time (but records of inactive minor patients will not be destroyed before the child’s eighteenth birthday).
-We will do so only in accordance with the law (i.e. in a confidential manner, with a Business Associate Agreement prohibiting re-disclosure if necessary).
+We will retain your records for seven years from your last treatment or examination and may destroy your records after that time (but records of inactive minor patients will not be destroyed before the child’s eighteenth birthday).
+We will do so only in accordance with the law (i.e. in a confidential manner).

 What I Need to Know for Progress in Counseling